 A resident is a physician who has graduated from medical school and is in graduate training.
 They are supervised by the attending physician.
-UCSF is also a research institution and you may be approached about research.

 Medical Student

 During one of your appointments, a medical student may take your medical history and present your case to the attending physician or the health care team.
 Medical students may also be part of the labor and delivery team.